-A Windows-based program, Joinpoint, is freely available at http://srab.cancer.gov/joinpoint/; it accepts data from the SEERStat program, as well as user defined data.
+A Windows-based program, Joinpoint, is freely available at http://srab.cancer.gov/joinpoint/, it accepts data from the SEER\Stat program, as well as user defined data.
 Further details on joinpoint regression may be found at the web site.

-O-11.
+O-15.
 REPORTING DELAY

 Timely and accurate calculation of cancer incidence rates is hampered by reporting delay, the time lapse before a diagnosed cancer case is reported to the NCI or the delay in receiving updated information for an existing case.
-Currently, the NCI allows a standard delay of 22 months between the end of the diagnosis year and the time the cancers are first reported to the NCI in November, almost two years later.
+Currently, the NCI allows a standard delay of 22 months between the end of the diagnosis year and the time the cancers are reported to the NCI in November, almost two years later.
 The data are released to the public in the spring of the following year.
-For example, cases diagnosed in 2004 were first reported to the NCI in November 2006 and released to the public in April 2007.
-However, in each subsequent release of the SEER data, records from all prior diagnosis years (e.g., diagnosis years 2003 and earlier in the 2006 submission to the NCI) are updated as either new cases are found or new information is received about previously submitted cases.
+For example, cases diagnosed in 2005 were first reported to the NCI in November 2007 and released to the public in April 2008.
+However, in each subsequent release of the SEER data, records from all prior diagnosis years (e.g., diagnosis years 2004 and earlier in the 2007 submission to the NCI) are updated as either new cases are found or new information is received about previously submitted cases.

 The submissions for the most recent diagnosis year are, in general, about two percent below the total number of cancers that will eventually be submitted for that year, although this varies by cancer site and other factors.
-The idea behind modeling reporting delay is to adjust the current case count to account for anticipated future corrections (both additions and deletions) to the data.
-These adjusted counts and the associated delay model are valuable in more precisely determining current cancer trends, as well as in monitoring the timeliness of data collection-an important aspect of quality control (Clegg et al., 2002).
+The idea behind modeling reporting delay is to adjust the recent rates to anticipate future corrections (additions, changes, and deletions) to the data.
+These adjusted rates and the associated delay model are valuable in more precisely determining current cancer trends, as well as in monitoring the timeliness of data collection-an important aspect of quality control (Clegg et al., 2002).
 Reporting delay models have been previously used in the reporting of AIDS cases (Brookmeyer & Damiano, 1989; Pagano et al., 1994; Harris, 1990).